ghaerr/elks/README.md

 Only CONFIG_IMG_FD1232 and CONFIG_IMG_FD1440 with FAT Filesystem are planned to support.

 Progress
-Boot : in progress
+Boot : can call start_kernel
 Kernel : not yet
-init : not yet
+driver : modifying bios FD read init : in progress
 command : not yet